Atlas-007/Youtube_network/README.md

 ### Note

 to do next:
-In a future version, a progress bar to the app and more extensive visualization options.
+In a future version, add a progress bar to the app and more extensive visualization options.